bugnano/rnr/README.md

 [Here is a text version of the man page](https://github.com/bugnano/rnr/blob/master/doc/rnr.1.adoc)

+## Robust file copy

+File copying looks like a simple operation, but there are many cases where it could go wrong.

+To better understand the situation, let me tell you a couple of stories:

+You have several big, multi-gigabyte files that you need to copy from one hard drive to another.
+This operation is very time consuming, so you start the copy process in the evening, and let it run overnight.

+The next day, you wake up, and see that the copy process is stuck at 10% and you see a window prompting you what to do, as there already is a file with the same name in the destination directory (or an error has occurred during the copy, and the program is asking you if you want to continue or abort).

+Result: you wasted almost the whole night, as the copy process was waiting for your input.

+Now imagine instead that you wake up and see that your computer shows an empty desktop because the power went down in the night.

+Result: The copy process has been interrupted and you have no idea which files have been copied and which files not.

+> There must be a better way! - Raymond Hettinger

+So rnr addresses these problems in 2 ways:

+1. The copy operation is completely non-interactive, the action to be done in case of conflict is decided before the copy process starts.
+Once the copy process starts, all the conflicts are handled automatically, and all the errors are skipped.
+At the end of the process, you will see a report window that shows all the actions taken by the copy engine (for example renaming/overwriting a file, or skipping a file due to an error).
+The report can be saved to a text file, and analized as required.
+2. Every file operation is logged to a on-disk database, so when the power goes off (and it will...), you will know where the copy process was at, and resume from that.

+Now, let's address the elephant in the room: The on-disk database slows down operations considerably in the case of many small files.

+While rnr defaults to using a database file, it is in fact optional, and can be disabled by a command line switch, or by the "No DB" button.

+Of course, everything said about the file copy is applied to the file move operation as well.

 ## Non-Goals

 * Transfer Speed: In the speed/reliability tradeoff it will choose reliability first.